 The offer of these tours is really impressive.
 You can choose between walking, by bike, by bus or by boat and with the theme of your choice.

 Soak up history at the British Museum

-Please note that the duration of the visit will never be less than two hours, although it would take several days to see it in its entirety.
+Please note that the visit will never take less than two hours, although it would take several days to see it in its entirety.

 Its collection includes more than seven million objects from all over the world, including the famous Rosetta Stone.

 To make the most of your time, it is best to study in advance what you want to see to go directly to the corresponding rooms.
 It is also highly recommended to pick up the audio guide offered to be better informed about what you are seeing.